perk11/runwhenidle/README.md

 (default - every 5 minutes).
 When user is inactive, these checks happen once per second, to allow to restore the system responsiveness quickly.

-When runwhenidle determines that the user is active, it will send SIGSTOP (or optionally SIGTSTP) to the command and all its child processes.
-When the user activity stops, runwhenidle resumes the command by sending it and all the child processes SIGCONT signal.
-It then checks once per second if user activity has resumed, and once it is, pauses the command and its child processes again.
+When runwhenidle determines that the user is active, it will send SIGSTOP (or optionally SIGTSTP) to the process and all its child processes.
+When the user activity stops, runwhenidle resumes the process by sending it and all the child processes SIGCONT signal.
+It then checks once per second if user activity has resumed, and once it is, pauses the process and its child processes again.

-If runwhenidle was used to start a command (i.e. `--pid` parameter was not used) and it receives an interruption signal (SIGINT or SIGTERM), it will pass that signal to the command it is running, resume the command if it previously paused it, stop checking for user activity and will wait for the command to handle the signal.
+If runwhenidle was used to start a command (i.e. `--pid` parameter was not used) and it receives an interruption signal (SIGINT or SIGTERM), it will pass that signal to the process it is running, resume the process if it previously paused it, stop checking for user activity and will wait for the process to handle the signal.

 ## Installation